-As I started planning this series of travel memories, I realized I had some explaining to do.
+As I started planning this series of 30 Travel Memories, I realized I had some explaining to do.
 Many of my stories would take place in summer 2013, when my friend Olli and I were traveling around Europe, collecting 1,000 postcards of people’s dreams for the future.

 And well, I think that’s the kind of thing that can raise more questions if you casually mention it in the middle of something else.

 “This happened while I was at Brandenburg Gate, Berlin, asking people to write their dreams for the future on postcards…”